Book a call with admissions

 TMS for Anxiety

 Unfortunately, due to the politics and cost limitations of the FDA-approval process, TMS therapy for anxiety has yet to be FDA-approved.
-As a result, insurance providers do not generally cover the treatment, despite its demonstrated efficacy.
+As a result, insurance providers do not generally cover the treatment yet, despite its demonstrated efficacy.

 What is TMS Therapy Like?

-During the procedure, the patient remains completely awake and conscious and can relax, listen to music, or watch television.
+During the procedure, you remain completely awake and conscious and can relax, listen to music, or watch television.
 No sedative or anesthesia is used.
-Once the patient gets used to the tapping sensation, the therapy proceeds virtually unnoticed by the patient.
-The duration of each therapy session is approximately 30-40 minutes and is normally administered daily, 5 days per week for 4-8 weeks.
-Trained specialists continuously monitor the patient during the procedure to ensure proper coil positioning and comfort level.
-As no medications are administered during TMS therapy, there are no systemic side-effects or cognitive after-effects like inability to concentrate or memory difficulty.
+Once you get used to the tapping sensation, the therapy proceeds virtually unnoticed.
+The duration of each treatment session is approximately 30 minutes and is normally administered daily, 5 days per week for 6 to 9 weeks.
+Trained TMS technicians will continuously monitor you during the procedure to ensure proper coil positioning and comfort level.
+Since no medications are administered during TMS therapy, there are no systemic side-effects or cognitive after-effects such as inability to concentrate or memory difficulty.
 Therefore, there is no restriction on work or other activities before or after the therapy.
-The patients can resume their regular activities, including driving, immediately after the therapy session.
+You can resume regular activities, including driving, immediately after the therapy session.

 Comments are closed.